- Email Address

 - School of Medicine, Medical Sciences and Nutrition

 Before joining the University of Aberdeen, I worked as a Senior Statistician with Biomathematics and Statistics Scotland, and later as a Senior Biomedical Statistician with the University of Leicester.
 Broadly, my research, consultancy and teaching focussed on the areas of statistical genetics, genetic epidemiology and applied statistics, particularly those involving high-volume and high-dimensional datasets.

 Member of the University Research Culture Group

 Member of Postgraduate Teaching Task and Finish Group

 Fellow of the Royal Statistical Society

 Honorary Lecturer of the University of Leicester

-My research interests include exploring and integrating diverse resources of large patient cohorts - comprising of anthropometric, clinical, genetic and multi-omics data - to develop predictive models to evaluate the risk of important diseases.
+My research interests include exploring and integrating diverse resources of large patient cohorts - comprising of anthropometric, clinical, imaging, genetic and multi-omics data - to develop predictive models to evaluate the risk of important diseases.

 I am currently accepting PhDs in Applied Health Sciences, Biomedical Sciences.

 Please get in touch if you would like to discuss your research ideas further.